johnjohncom/webinar-2021sep-codeql2/README.md

 let text = $(document).find(options.textSrcSelector).text();
 ```

-In this challenge, we will use CodeQL to analyze the source code of Bootstrap, taken from before these vulnerabilities were patched, and identify the vulnerabilities.
+In this workshop, we will use CodeQL to analyze the source code of Bootstrap, taken from before these vulnerabilities were patched, and identify the vulnerabilities.

-## Challenge
+## Workshop
-The challenge is split into several steps.
+The workshop is split into several steps.
 You can write one query per step, or work with a single query that you refine at each step.

 Each step has a **Hint** that describe useful classes and predicates in the CodeQL standard libraries for JavaScript and keywords in CodeQL.
 You can explore these in your IDE using the autocomplete suggestions and jump-to-definition command.